E85 / FFV cars

 Kassel, R. (2006) An Environmental Perspective: EPA’s RFS Proposal.
 Presentation in the meet-ing of Mobile Sources Technical Review Subcommittee (MSTRS), October 4, 2006.

 Rosenblatt, D., Morgan, C., McConnell, S., and Nuottimäki, J. Particulate Measurements: Ethanol and Isobutanol in Direct Injection Spark Ignited Engines.
-IEA-AMF Annex 35-2, Final report
+AMF Task 35-2, Final report.

 Stahl, W. and Stevens, R. (1992) Fuel-alcohol permeation rates of fluoroelastomers fluoroplastics, and other fuel resistant materials.
 SAE Technical Paper 920163.
 Referred to in Kassel (2006) An Environmental Perspective: EPA’s RFS Proposal.